S-Core/seek/README.md

 # SEEK

 __Seek is a pure-JavaScript CSS selector engine using browser native API.__
 We used native API to make it lightweight.
-It provide a convenience to find elements for manipulation.
+It provides convenience in finding elements for manipulation.

 * querySelectorAll
 * getElementById